 Find or schedule a workshop

-Check the training calendar for a watchdog workshop near you, or contact IRE training director Jaimi Dowdell to discuss bringing one to your city.
+Check the training calendar for a watchdog workshop near you, or contact senior training director Jaimi Dowdell to discuss bringing one to your city.

 Thanks to a generous grant from the Ethics and Excellence in Journalism Foundation, IRE is now gathering audio, video and other digital training materials from its latest season of watchdog workshops.
 We’ve put together step-by-step instructions for accessing audio.

 Tipsheets and presentations